Real Estate Investment Business Plan

 Over the past 20+ years, we have helped over 5,000 entrepreneurs and business owners create business plans to start and grow their real estate investment businesses.
 On this page, we will first give you some background information with regards to the importance of business planning.
-We will then go through a real estate investment business plan template step-by-step so you can create your plan today.
+We will then go through a real estate investing business plan template step-by-step so you can create your plan today.

 What Is a Business Plan?

-A business plan provides a snapshot of your real estate investment business as it stands today, and lays out your growth plan for the next five years.
+A business plan provides a snapshot of your real estate investing business as it stands today, and lays out your growth plan for the next five years.
 It explains your business goals and your strategy for reaching them.
 It also includes market research to support your plans.

 Why You Need a Business Plan

 If you’re looking to start a real estate investment business or grow your existing business you need a business plan.
 A business plan will help you raise funding, if needed, and plan out the growth of your business in order to improve your chances of success.
 Your business plan is a living document that should be updated annually as your company grows and changes.

 Source of Funding for Real Estate Investment Companies

 With regards to funding, the main sources of funding for a real estate investment business are personal savings, credit cards, bank loans and angel investors.
 With regards to bank loans, banks will want to review your business plan and gain confidence that you will be able to repay your loan and interest.
 To acquire this confidence, the loan officer will not only want to confirm that your financials are reasonable.
 But they will want to see a professional plan.
 Such a plan will give them the confidence that you can successfully and professionally operate a business.

 The second most common form of funding for a real estate investment business is angel investors.
 Angel investors are wealthy individuals who will write you a check.
 They will either take equity in return for their funding, or, like a bank, they will give you a loan.

 How to Write a Business Plan for a Real Estate Investment Company